nim65s/matrix-webhook/README.md

 - `API_KEY`: a secret to share with the users of the service
 - `API_KEY_FIELD`: The field name inside the request payload holding the api key.
 Default: `key`
+- `ROOM_FIELD`: The field name inside the request payload holding the matrix room id.
+Default: `room`.
+The key, value pair is only used if the room id is not passed via the request URL
 - `HOST`: HOST to listen on, all interfaces if `''` (default).
 - `PORT`: PORT to listed on, default to 4785.